tjgalvin/wsclean/doc/source/component_list.rst

     s1c1,GAUSSIAN,07:51:09.24,42.32.46.177,0.000660490865128381,[0.00404869217508666,-0.011844732049232],false,125584411.621094,83.6144111272856,83.6144111272856,0
     [..]

 Each source (i.e., clean component) is one line in the file.
 The first line is a header starting with "``Format = ...``" that describes the columns.
 The header is allowed to specify a default value for this column, as is done above for the reference frequency.
 When a field is left empty, it should take the default value.
-See the BBS / DPPP documentation for more info on default values.
+See the BBS / DP3 documentation for more info on default values.

 The columns
 -----------